+This awesomely impressive natural site should be on anyone’s must-see list when visiting Alicante and the surrounding area.
 Guided tours take around 45 minutes and are held throughout the day.

-There are usually English speaking guides available to explain the history and general layout of the caves.
+There are usually English-speaking guides available to explain the history and general layout of the caves.

-The 175 metre route twists and turns around a myriad of unusual shapes formed by thousands of stalactites and stalagmites built up into columns over millions of years of dripping water depositing sediments.
+The 175-metre route twists and turns around a myriad of unusual shapes formed by thousands of stalactites and stalagmites built up into columns over millions of years of dripping water depositing sediments.

-Summer timetable (1st July – 31st August) – open daily 10.30am-7.30pm
+Summer schedule (1 July-31 August) – open daily 10.30am-7.30pm

-Winter timetable (1 September-30 June) – open Tuesday to Friday 10.30am-4.50pm, Sunday 10.30am-5.50pm, Mondays closed
+Winter schedule (1 September-30 June) – open Tuesday to Friday 10.30am-4.50pm; Saturdays, Sundays and holidays, 10.30am-5.50pm; Mondays closed.

 There is limited free parking and a picnic area.
-For more information, check the Busot Tourism website here.
+For more information, check out the Busot Tourism website here.